BOARD OF DIRECTORS

 Aya Kanai

-Aya Kanai is the Head of Editorial and Creative for Shopping at Google.
-Previous roles include Head of Content and Creator Partnerships at Pinterest and Editor In Chief at Marie Claire.
+Aya Kanai is the VP of Enterprise Content at American Express.
+Previous roles include Head of Editorial and Creative for Shopping at Google, Head of Content and Creator Partnerships at Pinterest and Editor In Chief at Marie Claire.
 Aya also spent nearly twenty years as a Fashion Director at publications including Cosmopolitan, NYLON, Women’s Health and Teen Vogue.
 She was also a judge on Project Runway Junior on Lifetime.
 A native New Yorker, Aya lives in Brooklyn with her husband and daughter.

 Melody Lee